trafiklab/trafiklab.se/content/api/our-apis/trafiklab-realtime-apis/stop-lookup.md

 ## License

-The Trafiklab Timetables API is available under the CC-BY 4.0 license.
-You should mention the data is provided by Trafiklab.se.
+These Trafiklab APIs are available under the CC-BY 4.0 license.
+You should mention the data is provided by Trafiklab.se, for example through the use of a little footnote text on public displays or website widgets.
+Contact us for exemptions if you're implementing solutions for public transport operators, such as onboard displays.

 You are free to: